SakSal-tech/trade-capture-system/docs/Step 3 - Enhancement3_Trader_Dashboard.md

 ### 3.2 DailySummaryDTO

 - `todaysTradeCount`, `todaysNotionalByCurrency` – the core “what happened today” signal.
-- `userPerformanceMetrics` – flexible bag for extra KPIs without schema churn.
+- `userPerformanceMetrics` – flexible bag for extra Key Performance Indicator without schema churn.
 - `bookActivitySummaries` – map keyed by book id to per‑book trade counts and notional totals.
 - `historicalComparisons` – list of daily snapshots for yesterday or a rolling sequence when needed.